Dmitri801/css-grid-biz/README.md

 ## How to use

+- Open the index.html file to view the html markup
-- Open the styles.css directory to view the grid styles and use as a referance.
+- Open the styles.css file to view the css grid styles.